Unlocking the Benefits of Medical Billing and Coding Certification in Kansas

 Certified Professional Coder (CPC)

 To obtain the certification, applicants must pass the CPC certification exam, which is administered by the AAPC.
-In order to become a CPC, applicants must have a minimum of two years of professional coding experience, working with medical records, and complete a minimum of 20 hours of continuing education every two years.
+To become a CPC, applicants must have a minimum of two years of professional coding experience, working with medical records, and complete a minimum of 20 hours of continuing education every two years.

 The AAPC offers various resources, such as study materials, practice exams, and online courses, to help individuals attain a coding certificate.
-Additionally, there are several organizations in Kansas that provide training and certification programs for medical coders.
+Additionally, several organizations in Kansas provide training and certification programs for medical coders.

 Certified Medical Billing Specialist (CMBS)